boilercodes/python/CONTRIBUTING.md

 # Contributing guidelines

-Thank you for your interest in our projects!
+Thank you for your interest in this project!

 If you are interested in contributing, **this page contains the golden rules to follow when contributing**.
 Do note that failing to comply with our guidelines may lead to a rejection of the contribution.